w3c/smartcities-workshop/draft-agenda.md

     * Dave McComb: Lessons Learned from Enterprise Ontologies to Smart Cities (3min) ???
     * Discussion & developing a list of the most important requirements for Web-based Smart Cities (12min)

-4. Cross-cutting issues for Smart Cities (15min)
+4. Cross-cutting issues for Smart Cities (30min)
+    * Baoping CHENG: Multimedia communication technology reshapes smart home life (3min) ???
     * Kaz Ashimura: Data Governance for Smart Cities (3min)
-    * Discussion & developing a list of the most important requirements for Cross-cutting issues for Smart Cities (12min)
+    * Discussion & developing a list of the most important requirements for Cross-cutting issues for Smart Cities (24min)

 5. Wrap-up (20min)
     * Summarize what are the missing requirements to be added to the proposed IG Charter